peppertech/OracleJETWorkshop2019/part1.md

 self._extractArrayFromDataProvider(self.properties.items, self._shapeTimelineData, 10)
 ```

-4. In the code above, you're referring to four different images.
-These can be any four 32x32 pixel images, or you can download those used in creating these instructions here, which should be available in the Web Component's 'resources/images' folder:
+4. In the code in step 2 above, you're referring to images.
+These can be any 32x32 pixel images, or you can download those used in creating these instructions here, which should be available in the Web Component's 'resources/images' folder, as shown below:

 <table><tr><td>
 <img src="images/pic-008.png" alt="alt text" width="500" height="500">